-The need to press on with utmost speed caused me moments of acute anxiety; the weather had been fine for some time past; and I felt that, if we could only get to the pass before another snow-storm, we would have a chance to get through.
+The need to press on with the utmost speed caused me moments of acute anxiety.
+The weather had been fine for some time past, and I felt that, if we could only get to the pass before another snowstorm, we would have a chance to get through.
 Every moment's delay was dangerous.
-But the last time Satan fell, which was after we had traveled only about seven miles, he was in such a stupor that it was with the greatest difficulty we could raise him.
-In the circumstances, I thought it necessary to halt for the day, much as I disliked the idea of losing a few hours.
-A short march did not seem to decrease my appetite, and for our single meal I managed to consume a whole chicken and six eggs.
-The extra free time available on account of our early halt

-I determined to employ in getting ready with my disguise.
-So far I had been traveling as an Englishman, and there was no valid reason why I should not continue as such until we reached the passes, still several days away, except that I was very anxious now not to excite too much attention when passing through villages.
-A European in this locality is such a rare phenomenon that his existence would certainly be marked.
-If I were seen going up in the direction of the passes, and then failed to come back, rumors would quickly be spread that I had entered Tibet.
-This I was most anxious to avoid.
-On the other hand, I did not wish to disguise myself definitely as yet, as it needlessly increased the chances of detection, for though I was entitled to go as far as the passes, had any of the village officials discovered me traveling as a Tibetan they would certainly have stopped me until full inquiries had been made.
+But the last time "Satan" fell, which was after we had travelled only some seven miles, he was in such a stupor that it was with the greatest difficulty we could raise him.
+In the circumstances I thought it necessary to halt for the day, much as I disliked the idea of losing even a few hours.
+The short march did not seem to have decreased my appetite, and for our single meal I managed to consume a whole chicken and six eggs.
+The extra free time available on account of our early halt I determined to employ in getting ready with my disguise.
+So far I had been travelling as an Englishman, and there was no valid reason why I should not continue as such until we reached the passes, still several days away, except that I was very anxious now not to excite too much attention when passing through villages.
+European in this locality is such a rare phenomenon that his existence would certainly be marked.
+If I were seen going up in the direction of the passes, and then failed to come back, rumours would quickly spread that I had entered Tibet.
+I was most anxious to avoid.
+On the other hand, I did not wish to disguise myself definitely as yet, as it needlessly increased the chances of detection; for though I was entitled to go as far as the passes, had any of the village officials discovered me travelling as a Tibetan they would certainly have stopped me until full inquiries had been made.

-After some mental gymnastics, I decided on a compromise.
-I would henceforth keep away from all villages and only send the servants in for supplies.
-I should dress in Sikkimese costume and stain my hair, so that should I be seen from a little distance away I would appear as a native and hence excite no comment.
-On the other hand, I would not dye my face nor darken my eyes and would admit being English in case any one were to insist on coming to our camp and asking awkward questions.
+After some mental gymnastics I decided on a compromise.
+I would henceforth keep away from all villages and only send in the servants for supplies.
+I should dress in Sikkimese costume and stain my hair, so that, should I be seen from a little distance away, I would appear as a native and hence excite no comment.
+On the other hand, I would not dye my face nor darken my eyes, and would admit to being English in case anyone were to insist on coming into our camp and ask awkward questions.

-This preliminary masquerade did not seem to excite the suspicions of my servants, strangely enough, probably because they had always considered me half mad when in Gyangtse.
+This preliminary masquerade did not seem to excite the suspicions of my servants, strangely enough, probably because they had always considered me half mad when in Gyangtsé.
 I had then frequently gone so far as to wear Tibetan costume, and they only thought that I was up to my old trick of studying natives by "going native."
-Up to this time the servants had always expected me at any moment to turn back and carry out the journey to Pemayangtse, but that same afternoon I informed them that, as we had come so far, I intended to go on to Lachen and see the very famous meditative lama there and, after having a metaphysical discussion with him, return to Pemayangtse by way of Gantok.
-My real intentions they never fathomed, as they all knew that the passes were supposed to be closed; and while they had doubts of my sanity, their slow wits could not conceive that I even would be mad enough to attempt to push through.
+Up to this time the servants had always expected me at any moment to turn back and carry out the journey to Pemayangtsé, but that same afternoon I informed them that, as we had gone so far, I intended to go on to Lachen and see the very famous meditative lama there, and after having a metaphysical discussion with him, return to Pemayangtsé by way of Gantok.
+My real intentions they never fathomed, as they all knew that the passes were supposed to be closed, and though they had doubts of my sanity, their slow wits could not conceive that I even would be mad enough to attempt to push through.